ctoroserey/mPFC_partitioning/README.md

 The paper can be reproduced in pdf format by running `Manuscript.Rmd` in R. The markdown file is organized so that code for the analyses precedes each written section.
 The original analyses were run in R 3.4, but also work in R 3.5.

 ## Reproduce the preprint
 If you would like to actually run the file, you can download a partial version of this repo that contains the data and essential files from: [https://osf.io/4x6z8/](https://osf.io/4x6z8/).
-Once the directory ("mPFC_partitioning") is downloaded, you can simply run `Manuscript.Rmd`. **Note that the data are somewhat heavy, and the first run through will be slow.
+Once the directory ("mPFC_partitioning") is downloaded, you can simply run `Manuscript.Rmd` (provided all the required libraries are installed). **Note that the data are somewhat heavy, and the first run through will be slow.
 A cache will be produced the first time the paper file is run (this will add multiple GBs to the directory), so subsequent runs will be much faster.**

 ### Docker environment

 Rather than manually installing the R packages I used, you can load a Docker image with the necessary dependencies to run `Manuscript.Rmd`.
+This has the advantage of ensuring that package versions are compatible with the code we wrote.
 If you don't know what [Docker](https://www.docker.com/) is, and how you can share computing environments for reproducibility, go check it out!
 And take a look at [this tutorial](https://ropenscilabs.github.io/r-docker-tutorial/03-install-packages.html) for an easy way to set up your own images.

 If you have Docker installed, here are instructions on how to set the environment up: